There was not enough room for dental implants

 The best way to make sure that adequate room for the implant is maintained is to use a “Maryland bridge”.
 A Maryland bridge provides a temporary crown that is bonded into the lateral position between the central incisor and the eye tooth.
 The temporary crown has metal wings on each side that attaches to the backside of the proximal teeth.
 This effectively maintains the exact parallel relationship of the central incisor and eye tooth that the orthodontist created.

-Benefits of All-Porcelain Bridges
+Benefits of Bridges with no Metal

 An all-porcelain bridge is a treatment that is used to replace missing teeth.
 This restoration is supported by either the natural teeth or dental implants.

-How is an All-Porcelain Bridge Placed?
+How is a Porcelain Bridge Placed?

 Placing an all-porcelain bridge requires two office visits.
 The first visit entails the patient being prepped for dental crowns.
 Once completed, impressions for the manufacturing of the bridge are taken.